keystonejs/keystone/docs/guides/hooks.md

 ## Conceptual Organisation

-There are several categorisations that can be applied to hooks and are useful for understanding what is run and when.
+There are several categorizations that can be applied to hooks and are useful for understanding what is run and when.

 > Note: the concepts listed here have some exceptions.
 > See the [Gotchas section](#gotchas).